zhqu1148980644/TMP/leetcode/201-Bitwise-AND-of-Numbers-Range.md

 - The idead is to find the longest unchangable high bits within the given range.
 - For example: `n = 101001` and `m = 101100`
-- Only the lowest `3` bit differs, as the bit ADN operation will get `0` whenever a `0` is encountered, when bit AND with increasing numbers, the lowest `3` bits will finally be 0.
+- Only the lowest `3` bit differs, as the bit AND operation will get `0` whenever a `0` is encountered, when bit AND with increasing numbers, the lowest `3` bits will finally be 0.

 1. ##### iteratively remove a tail bit